 Guidelines are below and on the Submittable site.
 Please read them over carefully before submitting your work.
 More contest info is on our Contest page.

 We accept ELECTRONIC SUBMISSIONS ONLY through Submittable during the summer submission period, July 1 – Sept.
 1. The contest fee of $20 (per 3 poem submission) will be accepted.
 Unpaid submissions will be disqualified.
 Emailed submissions and mailed submissions will not be considered.

-Multiple submissions are discouraged, but simultaneous submissions are fine as long as you inform us in a timely manner if your work is published elsewhere.
+Multiple submissions are discouraged, but simultaneous submissions are fine, as long as you inform us right away if your poem is accepted elsewhere.
 We claim first North American publication rights, so rights revert to the author after the initial publication period, just please give us credit.
-We will only consider work that has not been previously published.
-All poems will be blind-read.
-Member CLMP.
+We prefer work that has not been previously published.